ywkao/tqHGG/README.md

 1. Setup the cmsenv #In order to use ROOT. <br />
    $ source /cvmfs/cms.cern.ch/cmsset_default.sh; cmsenv
 2. Check the directory of input root files in the shell script, script/exe_preselection_batch.
-3. Perform the preselection with the parallel computing. (currently, on ntugrid5 only.) <br />
+3. Perform preselection with parallel computing. (currently, on ntugrid5 only.) <br />
    (step 3-1) in ~/.bashrc, comment out the command(s) related to source any cvmfs. <br />
    e.g. #source /cvmfs/cms.cern.ch/cmsset_default.sh <br />
+   NOTE: Prevent unexpected errors when using nodes for computation.
    (step 3-2) dryRun test <br />
    $ ./fireBatchJobs -d <br />
    NOTE: if there is any error message, please use another new terminal to login ntugrid5, set up the environment, and repeat (step 3-2) again.